yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 Even as I was writing it, I was surpressing part of the emotion I have for the person that led me write this article.
 I did not sleep well, and so the second day I couldn't really focus on anything.
 Last time when I was in a similar state of shock, it was political depression (and anxiety since it was my first time pursuing activism that actively).
 I don't know why in particular this is a very anxiety-inducing event, but talking to Aya, it seems that we are in a very similar position.

 Aya said to me and herself to take it slowly.
 My brain can't properly think due to anxiety and exhaustion, so I guess that's what I would say about this for now.

+---

+10/27/2023

+1

+I was slightly triggered again as I saw that narcissist in a class I cannot avoid.
+He did nothing today.
+He did not try to initiate a conversation, and so this was the mere fact that I saw him again.
+Prof Gully was assuming that we are still good friends, since she is left completely in the dark.
+I was very anxious when he said he might stay here for the winter break (and then I remebered he doesn't really have a place to stay) and that he was asking about German house application, and that he might visit Stella.

+I obviously cannot dictate whether he stays friends with Stella or not (knowing Stella), or if we will see each other in the German house, or if he will stay here.
+The prospect of having to see him was frustrating.
+I felt angry, because it seems like he does not understand the degree to which I don't want to see him.
+Well, granted, I didn't tell him that.
+It would be also kind of rude to say so, but I go for extremes when it comes to dealing with people I think that are abusive.
+I guess a part of it is also the fact that he hid all of the damages really well.
+I unconsciously judge my decisions all the time, and so I know just as well that I will not be justified (even though I don't really need to treat it in that manner).
+I also couldn't say anything because I don't want Prof Gully to be involved.

+I am honestly fine with maintaining a distance with Stella just to avoid him.
+I guess I have the love hate relationship with Stella.
+I know her too well, and so I know that she will not really support me in anyway unless she completely agree with me, which she can't.

+Worse part is, I unconsciously believed that I had to perform vulnerability for people to trust me, but I do feel vulnerable.
+The type of vulnerability I experience is not something I could describe (so I couldn't display it), but I know how normal people will feel vulnerable about.
+I was vulnerable, most likely (since I don't really feel anything) because I was frustrated by his mere existence, which reminds me of my relationship with my dad, and since I figured that I can be frustrated by his mere existence a month ago, I am also frustrated by myself not keeping a distance when I see the signs.
+With my dad, I constantly want to revenge, but I know that this urge was planted by my mom from a very young age, not something I myself intrinsincly have.
+The amount of self-hatred perpetuated by my self-judgement on the matter is enough to shut me down, and so I avoid this topic as much as I could.

+Rationally, of course, I know that nobody will be able to do anything about these information/signs.
+But we are talking about being triggered here.
+And trauma response is freaking random.
+I never enjoy being triggered, and I doubt if anyone will.
+I also never really know what I can do when such events happen, or how to deal with that person...
+I think I will be ok to see him in class once every week, but I really wish he can vanish into the void.
+I am unsure what I should tell him to protect my sanity in the future.
+I don't know how he will take my words.
+I don't want him to use it against me, but he most definitely will.

+I said that the only thing I really wanted him to do is to take a hard look on himself.
+It will be like this:

+Hey look, I know that you were really trying to be a good friend, but what you did was really messed up.
+You know that I hate when people micromanage me, disregard my autonomy, or desrespect my boundaries.
+As a narccissist, you really managed to do all of that.
+To me, and to people close to you.
+I want to applaud you for being able to do it at all, considering the fact that my trust issues usually reject people fairly quickly.
+I really thought if I let down my guard a little, since we knew each other for so long, everything will be fine.
+I didn't think you are a good person.
+I just naively believed that you will be somewhat kind at least to me.
+You probably tried, and then you failed.
+But this one is on you, not me.

+You don't deserve any friends if you keep doing this.
+I cannot stay friends with you, or let's be more clear, I don't want to have any connections with you at all.
+But unfortunately I offered too much support, and now you are everywhere in my environment.
+Being a narccissist can be a result of your upbringing and your personality, and while Stella might be ok with it, I really am not.
+I grew up with one, and as I said, there's just no way I can date you.
+What you did was very similar in intent to what abusers in my life did to me.
+I don't think I can forgive you, let alone like you in any regard.

+---

+2

+Dating life has been interesting.

+It was more physical than I thought it will be.
+This is a result of me not having any proper verbal communication skills and my partner's tight schedule.
+Basically, when we see each other, either one of us is exhausted, or both of us are exhausted.
+And so we spend most of our time making out and trying to sleep.
+I can't deny that there are certain appeal, but for an asexual person whose emotion is disconnected to her feelings, it really only has that much appeal.
+Even when I do physically enjoy some of the moments, the longer we stayed together, the more incongruent I felt psychologically.

+I said I enjoy talking to him the most.
+I guess I was slightly (or more like greatly) disappointed about what it turns out to be.
+I mean, I recoganize that there's no alternatives unless he changes his schedule, which has a possibility of close to 0.
+I really wish that when he is more energized, he will be willing to conduct more sophisticated conversation.

+I guess the other reason for this level of conversation is because he is way too interested in me as a person.
+Most people might really enjoy that, and I can't say it does not satisfy my vainity.
+But I am only that interested in myself...
+I don't love myself enough to say "Oh that's so sweet of him!"

+I can't.
+I am rather bothered.
+I don't need his affection as such, but I also know that it is a result of, again, my trauma with my mom who behaved in a similar manner.

+I feel very conflicted.
+One part of me misses him every moment I don't see him.
+Another part of me wants to run away.
+I am not sure how to bring this up, but I guess in this case I want to maintain a certain distance that is between us making out for hours and us having a conversation entirely about abstract concept.

+I said we need to take it slow.
+Apparently, we didn't.
+This is nobody's mistake, but it is a mistake...
+Now I still feel that I don't know him enough.
+Usually I know more about a person by knowing their past, but obviously it does not apply to his case (which I am fine with).
+So I really need to try to understand him through what he willingly tells me.
+And he doesn't really want to do that, because he thinks that if I know a version of him that is different from what I thought, I would not like him anymore.

+It might be the case, but right now if people ask me what my boyfriend is like, I don't have any concrete answers.
+I don't even know what's my impression on him.
+Earlier this semester I wanted to maintain a distance with him for that reason.
+That was before we were dating.
+I just thought that there's no way I can understand him, and I am not exactly comfortable with it.

+I still don't.

+Maybe he does want to tell me, but he does not know how to and has too much doubts.
+And so I'm left in the dark.